How to open a bank account in India from the US

 - Account dormancy or early closure fees

-Specialist providers often offer more flexible accounts with no minimum deposit or monthly fees.
+Specialist providers like Wise and Revolut often offer more flexible accounts with no minimum deposit or monthly fees.
 You might also be able to access lower transaction fees, and a more intuitive user experience through online and in-app services.

 Sending money overseas with an Indian bank can include several different fees including third party charges and a markup on the exchange rate applied.
 Before you move your money, check out these tips: